eddelbuettel/rcppnarrow/README.md

 narrow](https://github.com/eddelbuettel/narrow) are on CRAN, the packages uses the fork via `Suggests:` which would normally prevent compile-time access---but we use the same approach of detecting in `configure` if `narrow` is present and if so enabling the extended build.

+So in essence we construct a 'Suggested LinkingTo:' that is optional.

 ### Who